Applications for geographical indications for non-EU products in 2025

 Update

 This is a summary of the applications for registration as Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) to the register of the European Union (EU) (eAmbrosia) for non-EU products from AGRINFO partner countries.
-It also includes applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).
+It also includes PGIs proposed by non-EU countries for EU recognition in the context of trade negotiations; and applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).

 Impacted Products

-Rose essential oil, melons, olive oil, prepared meat, edible vegetables, prepared cereals from specific geographical areas
+Rose essential oil, prepared meat, edible vegetables, prepared cereals, chestnut confectionery, honey, biscuits from specific geographical areas.

 What is changing?

-So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed (see Approved geographical indications for non-EU products in 2025).
+So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed.
+(For those already approved, see Approved geographical indications for non-EU products in 2025.)

 Applications for registration as PDO

-- “Isparta Gülyağı”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)
+- “Isparta GülyaII”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)

 Applications for registration as PGI

-- “Hatay Kaytaz Böreği”, a pastry filled with a mixture of minced meat, vegetables, spices, and seasonings from Hatay province and its districts, Türkiye (C/2025/3672).
+- “Hatay Kaytaz BöreIi”, a pastry filled with a mixture of minced meat, vegetables, spices, and seasonings from Hatay province and its districts, Türkiye (C/2025/3672)

 Applications for Appellations of Origin and Geographical Indications